 The Montreal World Trade Centre is a large glass atrium built in 1992 that unites several Victorian-era buildings.
 It remains one of my favourite less-known places in the city and I often take friends there when I want them to discover a spot a bit quieter than the touristy Old Port nearby.

 In addition to its beautiful architecture highlighting the old facades of what used to be the Ruelle des Fortifications, the World Trade Centre has a remnant of the Berlin Wall on display.
 This concrete piece is covered with graffiti and was offered to the city of Montreal for its 350th anniversary.
 I remember being deeply impressed the first time I saw it a decade ago.
-I did not know then that Montreal had a piece of the Berlin Wall, the first I saw in real life.
+I did not know then that Montreal had a piece of the Berlin Wall, and it was then my first time seeing one.

 And as if these small bits of Europe were not enough, in front of the west entrance of the World Trade Centre of Montreal you can find a Guimard portico from the Paris metro.
 This art nouveau portico was given to Montreal when the metro opened in 1967.
 It now marks the entrance of the Square-Victoria metro station and is the only original Guimard portico located outside Paris.